lashford/modern-web-template/tutorial/index.md

 GET  -> http://localhost:9000/users
 HEADERS: Content-Type: application/json
 ```
-This gives us the
+This gives us the back-end to our application, now lets create a UI to consume this api.

 ### Angular App

-So lets discuss how the Angular code hangs together in CoffeeScript, take a look at `app.coffee`
+AngularJS is pretty awesome but is a bit of a mind shift from a traditional web application, once playing with this activator i suggest doing some reading, the docs and learning material are pretty extensive and the comunity is very active.
+I'll run you the key points of how the code hangs together in CoffeeScript, so lets start by taking a look at `app.coffee`

 ```
 dependencies = [